Table of contents

-- Eat more food rich in calcium such as milk, yogurt, etc.
+- Eat more calcium-rich foods, such as milk, yogurt, etc.

-Polyposis occurs when there is a mutation in a certain gene, responsible for the growth of the cells of the intestine, causing them to divide more than is needed.
+Polyposis occurs when a mutation in a certain gene is responsible for the growth of the cells of the intestine, causing them to divide more than is needed.

-Juvenile polyps, in itself, are not large but it can grow larger and become cancerous.
-People with JSP, research has shown, has a 10 to 15% probability of having the polyps coming cancerous, resulting in gastrointestinal cancer.
+Juvenile polyps, in themselves, are not large, but they can grow larger and become cancerous.
+For people with JSP, research has shown that about 10 to 15% probability of having the polyps becomes cancerous, resulting in gastrointestinal cancer.

-- Processed meat, such as bacon, sausage, hot dogs, and lunch meats.
+3) Processed meat, like hot dogs, sausage, bacon, and lunch meats.

-When Juvenile polyposis is left untreated it could lead to serious complication such as bowel obstruction, gastrointestinal bleeding, and cancer
+When Juvenile polyposis is left untreated, it could lead to severe complications such as bowel obstruction, gastrointestinal bleeding, and cancer.